Supersilentdev/AWS-EC2-LAMP-Server-for-Wordpress-using-Ubuntu/README.md

 # AWS-EC2-LAMP-Server-for-Wordpress-using-Ubuntu
-Installing LAMP ( Ubuntu, Apache.
+Installing LAMP (Ubuntu Linux, Apache.
 MySql and PHP) on Ec2 Machine to Deploy Wordpress App.

 **Sign Up or Log In to AWS**

-   - Create an AWS free-tier account if you don't already have one.
-If you do, simply log in to your existing account.
+   - Create an AWS <a href="aws.amazon.com">free-tier</a> account if you don't already have one.
+If you do, simply <a href="aws.amazon.com">log in</a> to your existing account.

 **Setting Up an EC2 Instance**